Everywhere I go in Indi, people tell me about their phone and internet problems.

 I am committed to securing funding to address mobile coverage issues across Indi.
 I will fight to have each of the twenty priority black spot locations fixed as a start.

-If re-elected, I will also work to increase the amount of funding available for new mobile towers from $500,000 to $1 million so we can secure proper infrastructure and not let the Government tell us our communities are too hard or too expensive to support.
+I am also working to increase the amount of funding available for new mobile towers from $500,000 to $1 million so we can secure proper infrastructure and not let the Government tell us our communities are too hard or too expensive to support.

 Do you have a local mobile black spot that affects you?
 Please contact my office and let me know, and I will ensure it’s added to our list.